Page loading ... Please wait.

 Printer Friendly Page

 Lemon Sherbet: In a measuring cup, stir together the lemon juice, lemon zest, cream, milk, and sugar.
 Taste and add more sugar if needed.
-Cover and place in the refrigerator to chill for several hours.
+There are two ways you can make this Sherbet.

-Once the mixture is thoroughly chilled, place in your ice cream machine and process according to the manufacturer's instructions.
-Once made, transfer to a chilled container and store in the freezer.
+Method Two: If using an ice cream machine, first cover and chill the mixture in the refrigerator for several hours until cold.
+Then place in your ice cream machine and process according to the manufacturer's instructions.
+Once made, transfer to a container and store in the freezer.

 Lemon Sherbet Recipe: